dkk/WrappingHStack/README.md

 # WrappingHStack

-WrappingHStack is a UI Element that works in a very similar way to HStack, but automatically positioning overflowing elements on next lines.
+WrappingHStack is a UI Element that works in a very similar way to HStack, but automatically positions overflowing elements on next lines.

 ## Example